-- After you call 9-1-1, chew an adult-size (162 to 325 mg) non-coated aspirin.
+- After you call 9-1-1, chew 1 adult-size (325 mg) or 4 baby (81 mg) non-coated aspirin.
 Be sure to tell the paramedics so an additional aspirin dose is not given.

-- For angina patients, take one nitroglycerin dose as prescribed at the first onset of symptoms or as directed.
-Some patients may be told to take up to three doses, 5 minutes apart.
-If symptoms DO NOT go away or worsen after after the maximum number of tablets has been taken, call 9-1-1.
+- For people with angina, take one nitroglycerin dose as prescribed at the first onset of symptoms or as directed.
+Some people may be told to take up to three doses, 5 minutes apart.
+If symptoms DO NOT go away or worsen after the maximum number of tablets has been taken, call 9-1-1.

-When a patient comes to the hospital with chest pain, the following diagnostic steps are usually taken to determine any heart problems and, if present, their severity:
+When a person comes to the hospital with chest pain, the following diagnostic steps are usually taken to determine any heart problems and, if present, their severity: